10 Things to Do in Seoul at Night

 View from the Sky Art Observatory| ©Candace Marti

-Seeing the panoramic views of Seoul from the Sky Art Observatory at night is an experience that will captivate your senses and leave a lasting impression.
-Perched atop an observation tower, this venue offers a unique perspective of the illuminated city, revealing the fascinating interplay between modern skyscrapers and historic buildings that weave through the fabric of the South Korean capital.
+Contemplating the panoramic views of Seoul from the Sky Art Observatory at night is an experience that will captivate your senses and leave a lasting impression.
+Perched atop an observation tower, this spot offers a unique perspective of the illuminated city, revealing the fascinating interplay between modern skyscrapers and historic buildings that intertwine in the fabric of the South Korean capital.

 Once you arrive at the Sky Art Observatory, the twinkling lights of Seoul will unfold before your eyes like a glowing canvas.
-From 249 metres up, you'll be able to admire iconic sites such as the N Seoul Tower illuminated in the distance and the flow of the Han River winding through the city.
-You will also see the contrast between modern Korea and Imperial Korea, creating a visual spectacle that will reveal Seoul's evolution over the years.
+From a height of 249 metres, you can admire iconic sites such as the illuminated N Seoul Tower in the distance and the Han River winding its way through the city.
+You will also see the contrast between modern Korea and imperial Korea, creating a visual spectacle that reveals Seoul's evolution over the years.

-From the 63rd floor of the Sky Art Observatory, you can watch as skyscrapers and avenues become rivers of light, while historic monuments are enhanced by soft, poetic lighting.
+From the 63rd floor of the Sky Art Observatory, you can watch as skyscrapers and avenues become rivers of light, while historical monuments are enhanced by soft, poetic lighting.

-The tranquillity found when observing Seoul from the nighttime heights is a serene counterpoint to the palpable energy of the city during the day.
-Undoubtedly, this experience will give you a new appreciation for the magnificent fusion of history, modernity and culture that characterises this global capital.
+The tranquillity of watching Seoul from above at night is a serene counterpoint to the palpable energy of the city during the day.
+Without a doubt, this experience will give you a new appreciation for the magnificent fusion of history, modernity and culture that characterises this global capital.

-5. Discover Seoul's nightlife in the Hongdae neighbourhood
+5. Discover Seoul's nightlife in the Hongdae district

 Hongdae neighbourhood| ©Gwonie S. Nam